Are you tired of having a smelly house?

 What’s even better about this tiny machine is that it works non-stop to freshen the air and never needs any filter replacements.

-For the price and power, the ionBox is hard to beat.
+For the price and power, the ionBox is hard to beat in a low-cost machine.

 Our final recommendation for an air purifier for odor removal is this cherry wood cabinet device by Ivation.